|

 sexual cleanliness bears upon the consciousness of the

-vagina but rubbing the external vulva--out of marriage would be
+vagina but rubbing the external vulva—out of marriage

-filthy but not as intimate.
-However, it may be enough for a man
+would be filthy but not as intimate.
+However, it may be enough

-never allowed to remarry, especially more than once.
-Remarriage
+you are never allowed to remarry, especially more than once.

 is adultery.
 However, actually, the Scriptural text he is